Americans divided over GOP health care bill, Kaiser poll finds

 And while many Republicans are confident that defunding Planned Parenthood is the right move, the greater majority oppose that idea, it says.

-This is the first poll on the legislation from the nonpartisan Kaiser Family Foundation.
+This is the latest poll on the legislation from the nonpartisan Kaiser Family Foundation.

 The organization polled Americans from March 6-12, before the nonpartisan Congressional Budget Office released an estimate Monday predicting that -- unlike Obamacare, which brought the uninsured rate to an all-time low -- the GOP bill will send the country's uninsured rate higher than before the Affordable Care Act.

-That change could be immediate for 14 million Americans who would lose their insurance next year, according to the report.
+That change could be immediate for 14 million Americans who could become uninsured next year, according to the report.

 Of the more than 1,200 nationally representative random Americans polled, Kaiser found that 48% think the GOP plan will cover fewer people, compared with the one in five who said the bill would increase coverage.